csete/qthid/README.txt

 (http://www.signal11.us/oss/hidapi/).
 All the required files are bundled with qthid and no installation of the library is required.

-The current version 3.0 implements the full API available with the 18f firmware.
+The current version 3.1 implements the full API available with the 18f firmware.
 It should cover all the functionality provided by the "fully functional windows frontend".
-Note that the majority of this full API is only available suince firmware 18f and qthid 3.0 wil lnot wiork with earlier firmware.
+Note that the majority of this full API is only available since firmware 18f and qthid 3.0 wil lnot wiork with earlier firmware.
 The application will simply fail to detect any FCd with earlier firmwares.